 And the third was clearer about the Pantone distinction - in that it identified the Pantone system as involving many more different pigment types than CMY.
-But in the end it too failed to explain why more than three are needed (and why no finite set, including the Pantone system itself, can ever be "perfect").
+But in the end it too failed to fully explain why more than three are needed (and why no finite set, including the Pantone system itself, can ever be "perfect").

 In fact any colour experience can be reproduced with just the three signals corresponding to our three kinds of cone receptors, so the RGB system is capable of producing a light to match any colour that we can ever see.

 But that's the colour of light, not of an object or pigment.